American Bottoms 100

 Weather

-• The race will take place close to the vernal equinox, so around 12 hours of day and 12 hours of night, sunrise starts at 7am.
+• The race will take place close to the vernal equinox, so around 12 hours of day and 12 hours of night

 • Average highs and lows are 56°F / 36°F